 Designing the 2014 Brookgreen Medal by sculptor, John Sisko.
 Welcome Center Conference Room, 4:30-5:30 p.m.
 Free with garden admission.

-Admission to Brookgreen Gardens is $14 for adults, $12 for seniors 65+, and $7 for children 4-12 years of age.
-You can save $1 on each ticket by purchasing them online here.
+Admission to Brookgreen Gardens is $18 for adults, $16 for seniors 65+, and $10 for children 4-12 years of age.
+Buy your tickets online at Brookgreen Gardens.